Healthy Foods… on a BUDGET

 - Peanut butter – calorically dense, a little goes a long way.
 A good source of healthy fats and plant-based protein

-- Whole grains (oats, quinoa, grits, etc.) – experiment with unique ways to prepare them
+- Whole grains (oatmeal, quinoa, grits, etc.) – experiment with unique ways to prepare them, as they’re incredibly versatile.

 - Lentils – like beans, lentils are great vegetarian protein source.
 Because of their small size, they take time off the soaking process.